+FINANCIAL ECONOMICS

-AA017013 3 Credits FINANCIAL ECONOMICS Course Learning Outcomes At the end of the course, students are able to: (1) Distinguish the principles underlying the pricing of major financial assets.
-(2) Evaluate existing asset pricing models and their applications.
-(3) Interpret economic issues associated with financial markets.
-Synopsis of Course Contents Financial economics provides the economic principles governing financial markets.
+- (1) Distinguish the principles underlying the pricing of major financial assets. - (2) Evaluate existing asset pricing models and their applications. - (3) Interpret economic issues associated with financial markets.

+Financial economics provides the economic principles governing financial markets.
 Hence, the first part of the course covers various aspects crucial to the functioning of key financial markets (equity markets, fixed-income markets and derivatives markets), such as the instruments, trading mechanisms and valuation models.
 Given the remarkable growth in the field of financial economics, the second part of the course discusses some major and recent topics, which include asset pricing, efficient markets hypothesis, behavioural finance, financial development, financial globalization, financial technology, financial bubbles and crashes, and sustainable finance.
-Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English of ion of the ion are ion